 Widget library

 The Shopify app store is so extensive it could easily become overwhelming.
-Shopify will recommend top apps for sites like yours, but you also have the option to browse the entire library.
+Shopify will recommend top apps for sites like yours, but you can also browse the entire library.
 We suggest researching the best apps for your style of store and not just relying on what’s suggested.

-Since Shopify is solely an eCommerce site (sorry, hobbyists and creatives), businesses can use various tools to help you create and maintain a successful eCommerce website.
+Since Shopify is solely an ecommerce site (sorry, hobbyists and creatives), businesses can use various tools to create and maintain a successful ecommerce website.
 From analytics that let you know how your customers interact to finance tools, you’ll have a fully functional site on your first day.

 SEO and blogging tools

-Even though Shopify is exclusively an eCommerce site, there are opportunities for you to create SEO-rich blog posts.
-Not only will it help boost your Shopify online store presence and ranking, but you’ll also have an outlet to provide your customers with value-added content that doesn’t require them to purchase something.
+Even though Shopify is exclusively an ecommerce site, there are opportunities for you to create SEO-rich blog posts.
+This can help boost your Shopify online store presence and ranking, and you’ll have an outlet to provide your customers with value-added content that doesn’t require them to purchase something.

 Marketing tools